-This month, the labor costs index fell slightly from 82.8 to 80.8, while overall costs also fell from 76.6 to 72.1.
-We will not say too much about this, except that this index has maintained a high level over the long term, showing that high labor costs in China are structural rather than cyclical.
-Rapidly-rising labor costs, despite a slowing upward trend in overall costs, indicate that other factors of production other than labor costs are expected to slow.
+This month, the labor costs index rose from 80.8 back up to 82.5, while overall costs rose from 72.1 to 77.4.
+The fact that labor costs have remained at a high level over the long term indicates that high cost levels in China are a structural issue rather than cyclical.
+While the upward trend in overall costs is slowing, rapidly rising labor costs indicate that other factors of production other than labor costs are expected to slow.
 We believe there may be two reasons, first, a drop in commodity prices, and second, excess capacity leading to sluggish prices for manufactured goods.